What is a Bonding Company

 Determining the Authenticity of Surety Bonds

-- Talk with your local city hall or township team to find out their surety bonding requirements for companies or contractors.
+- Talk with your local city hall or township team to find out their bonding requirements for companies or contractors.
 Your state will also have guidelines for companies and consumers.
 Most states have an agency or board responsible for professional licensing and bonding.
 Since requirements vary by state and municipality, understanding what’s expected of companies can help you with your research.

-- You can work with a lawyer to help you understand the types of surety bonds needed for your agreement with a company or contractor.
-The lawyer can also tell you the protection the surety bonds provide.
+- You can work with a lawyer to help you understand the types of bonds needed for your agreement with a company or contractor.
+The lawyer can also tell you the protection the bonds provide.

-What Surety Bonds tell you about a Company
+What Bonds tell you about an Organization:

 - They are law-abiding.
-By investing in a license and permit surety bond, they are telling you they’ve followed the legal requirements of the state or municipality for doing business.
+By investing in a license and permit bond, they are telling you they’ve followed the legal requirements of the state or municipality for doing business.